HoudaChairi/Python_for_Data_Science/README.md

 - Introduction to Pandas and DataFrame basics
 - Data loading and saving (CSV files)
 - DataFrame operations and transformations
-- Data aggregation and grouping
-- Statistical analysis of datasets
 - Data visualization fundamentals

 ## 📊 Module 03 - Data Visualization